Becoming a father will change your life. You already know that, right?

 Make sure to get them all!

-Just one quick note about baby monitors.
-I opted for a baby monitor with a breathing sensor – basically a mat that is underneath the baby as he or she sleeps.
-In the event that the mat does not pick up any movement, an alarm will sound.
+One quick note about baby monitors.
+I opted for a baby monitor with a breathing sensor – a mat underneath the baby as they sleep.
+If the mat does not pick up any movement, an alarm will sound.

 I must admit 2 things:

 - The first time it went off, I shot in my son’s room like the special forces, prepared for the worst.
-Thankfully, it was a false alarm, and me bursting into his room woke him up enough to stop the alarm.
+It was a false alarm, and the process of me bursting into his room woke him up enough to stop the alarm.

-- The fact that I had this alarm is the sole reason I was able to get good, peaceful sleep during the first 6 months.
-Honestly, I was extremely happy to have that to wake me up in the event of an issue, and I totally recommend that you do too.
+- The fact that I had this alarm is the sole reason I could get a good, peaceful sleep during the first 6 months.
+I was delighted to have that to wake me up in the event of an issue, and I recommend that you do too.

 Local Resources – Use Them